- Business and Employment»

 Have no doubt.
 Ferguson was a watershed event.
 Americans decided they were fed up and would have no more.

-No matter how you feel personally about the demonstrations, odds are that this new social justice movement won't stop with concerns over police brutality.
+No matter how you felt personally about the demonstrations, odds are that this new social justice movement won't stop with concerns over police brutality.
+Just as the 60s movement was larger than a woman who refused to give up her seat on a bus, this movement will eclipse the singular issue of police maltreatment.

-Emboldened by the public support for civil rights, citizens will also begin to call for improvements to economic and social justice on the job.
+Emboldened by the public support for civil rights, citizens will increasingly begin to call for improvements to economic and social justice on the job.
 After all:

 - we spend one-third of our lives at work